Diphu Government College

 Diphu Government College, established in the year 1964, is a general degree college situated at Diphu, Karbi Anglong, Assam.
 This college is affiliated with the Assam University.
-This college offers different courses in Arts, Commerce and Science.
+The college offers different courses in Arts, Commerce, and Science.

 Motto

 The motto of the college “Ano Bhadrah Kratavyo Yantu Vishwatah” is a Sanskrit verse taken from the Rig Veda.
 The meaning of the verse/motto is “Let noble thoughts come to us from every side”.
 The Motto was adopted by Prof. Udai Bhanu Pandey, former Principal of the college.